-A seasoned trial lawyer and former federal prosecutor, Tinos Diamantatos represents organizations and individuals in litigation, government and internal investigations, and securities enforcement proceedings.
+A seasoned trial lawyer and former federal prosecutor, Tinos Diamantatos serves as the deputy chair of the firm’s global government investigations and white collar practice.
+Noted by Chambers USA as “an outstanding trial lawyer” who is “tremendous for clients and a good counselor,” Tinos represents organizations and individuals in trial work, litigation, government and internal investigations, and securities enforcement proceedings.
 This includes white collar crime, litigation related to government investigations, qui tam litigation, and complex civil litigation.
-He also counsels clients on compliance issues.
-Before joining Morgan Lewis, Tinos served with distinction as a federal prosecutor in the US Attorney’s Office for the Northern District of Illinois.
-He currently serves as the hiring partner for the firm's Chicago office.
+In addition, he counsels clients on regulatory compliance issues.
+Tinos also serves as the hiring partner of the firm's Chicago office.

 While at the US Attorney’s Office, Tinos amassed an impressive track record and successfully handled high-profile cases and trials that received national and international media attention.
-Lauded for his skill in the courtroom, he tried 13 cases to verdict—including two complex multidefendant Racketeer Influenced and Corrupt Organizations Act (RICO) trials—and obtained convictions in all trials against all defendants.
+Lauded for his skill in the courtroom, Tinos has tried more than 15 cases to verdict (13 as a government lawyer), including two complex multidefendant Racketeer Influenced and Corrupt Organizations Act (RICO) trials, and achieved successful results in every one of his trials.
 He also successfully served as lead appellate counsel on nine appeals before the US Court of Appeals for the Second Circuit and the US Court of Appeals for the Seventh Circuit.
 Tinos served in a number of sections within the Chicago US Attorney’s Office, including the Financial Crimes and Special Prosecutions Section, and the office’s Public Corruption and Organized Crime Section, where he completed his career as a prosecutor.

 Tinos is a former president of the prestigious Chicago Inn of Court, maintains an active pro bono practice, and is involved in multiple mentoring initiatives.

 Tinos is a member of The John Marshall Law School Board of Trustees.
 He also serves as an adjunct trial advocacy professor for the law school, where he has also coached many successful trial teams competing at the national level.
 He also teaches, by invitation, law enforcement courses on trial techniques and investigative tactics to federal agents at their national training centers.

 False Claims Act/Qui Tam Litigation